by Steven Rudd ND MRN

 Mrs Smith completes a diet diary.
 She has all bran cereal for breakfast, or toast, some salad or a sandwich at lunchtime and perhaps chicken or fish in the evening with a selection of vegetables.
 The rest of the family do the same.
 Adding up the protein we find she is eating about half what is needed for her weight.
 The amounts needed can be calculated using a formula that takes into account weight, height, age, waist and hip measurements.
 It then computes body fat and lean body mass, giving a figure from which the correct daily protein input is found.
 About 90% of people I have treated eat too much carbohydrate and not enough protein.

 After a month Mrs Smith’s average temperature is 1.5 degrees lower than normal indication mild hypothyroidism, a condition said to effect as many as 1 in 6 people in the UK not diagnosed with a thyroid condition.
 I know this is often due to adrenal insufficiency which in turn is due to stress.
 These findings also show up on the hair mineral test received back after two weeks from the USA.
 The results show Mrs Smith to have results typical of a slow metabolism and makes specific recommendations for her.
 I recommend she follows these for 6 months and then has a re-test.
-(See book ‘Why am I so tired” by Martin Budd ND DO & Adrenal stress disorder, the 21st century disease by XYZ).
+(See book ‘Why am I so tired” by Martin Budd ND DO).

 Low blood pressure